A Brief Description Of ‘The Cloud’

 So, is the Cloud just marketing hype?
 Yes, to some degree, it is.
-In reality the concept is more than ten years old – some could argue 20 years (or more).
+In reality, the concept is more than ten years old – some could argue 20 years (or more).

-Is it a reality and that is going to affect to your business?
+Is it a reality and that is going to affect your business?
 For sure, no matter what your size.
 Faster and cheaper internet, cheaper computing, rising energy costs, system complexities and the simple fact that IT is more central to business than ever means that it’s pretty much unstoppable